milancermak/cairopractice.com/_posts/2023-04-03-storing-user-defined-types-pt-1.md

 tags: [starknet, cairo]
 ---

+*Deprecation notice: Since this post was published, Starknet and Cairo have evolved.
+As such, parts of the post might be obsolete.
+For the best, most up-to-date resources, please consult the [official Starknet documentation](https://docs.starknet.io/) and the [Cairo book](https://book.cairo-lang.org/).*

 When we want to store a custom `struct` in a Starknet contract, we immediatelly run into a problem.
 Take this simple contract for example:

 ```rust